 Water quality describes the condition of water resources, including their chemical, physical, and biological characteristics.
 The most common types of standards used to address overall water quality typically involve monitoring and assessing the extent of water pollution, the condition of drinking water sources, human-water contact safety issues, and the health of aquatic ecosystems.
 Federal water quality standards (WQS) refer to federal, state, territorial, tribal, or local laws or regulations approved by EPA that govern the desired condition of a water body and how that condition will be protected or achieved (EPA, 2022a).
 States, territories, and tribes may be authorized to establish WQS for U.S. waters to protect human health and aquatic life.
 WQS form a legal basis for controlling pollutants entering U.S. waters.
 Both surface water and groundwater resources are susceptible to pollution impacts.
 Surface water includes oceans, bays, rivers, streams, lakes, and wetlands.
 Groundwater is subsurface water found beneath the water table in soils and geologic formations.
-Groundwater is the most prevalent source of available freshwater that supports potable, agricultural, and industrial uses, especially in areas that lack access to surface water resources.
-Groundwater quality is impacted by interactions with soil, sediments, rocks, surface waters, and the atmosphere.
+Groundwater is the most prevalent source of available freshwater that supports potable, agricultural, and industrial uses, especially in areas that lack access to surface waters, and the atmosphere.
 Groundwater quality also may be significantly affected by agricultural, industrial, urban, and other human actions.